 In order to ensure the retirement communities on your list meet a high standard of safety, be sure to check that that they are licensed by the Retirement Home Regulatory Authority (RHRA).
 Every retirement home in Ontario must undergo ongoing inspections of health and safety and receive approval from the RHRA to remain operational.

 In addition to the regulations set by the RHRA, all long-term care homes in Ontario are governed by the Long-Term Care Homes Act 2007.
 The act requires residences to provide safe, consistent and high-quality resident-centred care and makes sure residents feel at home, are treated with dignity and respect, and have the health care services they need available to them.

 Industry experts also recommend looking for a community accredited by a trusted organization, such as those listed below.
-Many Whitby retirement homes are members of the following associations:
+Many Durham and Whitby retirement homes are members of the following associations:

 • The Ontario Retirement Communities Association (ORCA)